Urinary Incontinence (UI)

-- Transient urinary incontinence: temporary, and directly related to a short-term condition being experienced by the affected person.
+- Transient urinary incontinence.
+This is temporary, and directly related to a short-term condition being experienced by the affected person.

-- Stress urinary incontinence: due to pressure on the bladder from physical activity, such as sneezing or coughing.
+- Stress urinary incontinence.
+This type of UI is due to pressure on the bladder from physical activity, such as sneezing or coughing.

-- Urge urinary incontinence: a sudden and intense need to urinate due to an overactive bladder.
+- Urge urinary incontinence.
+This involves a sudden and intense need to urinate due to an overactive bladder.

-- Chronic urinary retention: feelings of having failed to fully empty the bladder after urination.
+- Chronic urinary retention.
+This results in feelings of having failed to fully empty the bladder after urination.
 This is also called overflow incontinence.

-- Functional urinary incontinence: an inability to urinate due to physical and mental obstacles.
+- Functional urinary incontinence.
+This relates to an inability to urinate due to physical and mental obstacles.

 Transient urinary incontinence